Cycling’s new generation ready to deliver at Tour de France

 There is a long list of top riders missing the Tour, which starts on Saturday from Brussels with a 194.5 kilometer (120.8-mile) stage through Flanders and back to the Belgian capital, and that number includes:

-—Four-time champion Chris Froome, who is missing out for the first time since 2011.
+— Four-time champion Chris Froome, who is missing out for the first time since 2011.

-—Primoz Roglic, a fourth-place finisher last year.
+— Primoz Roglic, a fourth-place finisher last year.

-—Former world champion Philippe Gilbert.
+— Former world champion Philippe Gilbert.

-—Ace sprinters Mark Cavendish, Marcel Kittel and Fernando Gaviria.
+— Ace sprinters Mark Cavendish, Marcel Kittel and Fernando Gaviria.

 The generational change is likely to be the most visible in the fight for the race leader’s yellow jersey, as 22-year-old Egan Bernal seems ready to take over from his leader at team Ineos, defending champion Geraint Thomas.

-In the wake of an already successful season during which he won the Paris-Nice and Tour de Suisse weeklong races, Bernal has been elevated to a co-leader status after Froome, who also rides for Ineos, was ruled out because of an horrific crash last month.
+In the wake of an already successful season during which he won the Paris-Nice and Tour de Suisse weeklong races, Bernal has been elevated to a co-leader status after Froome, who also rides for Ineos, was ruled out because of a horrific crash last month.

-Despite his lack of experience — he will start his second Grand Tour — Bernal is showing an impressive maturity for his young age.
+Despite his lack of experience — he will start his second Grand Tour — Bernal is showing an impressive maturity.

 “I think you have a physical age and a mental age, but when you’re ready, you’re ready,” Ineos team boss Dave Brailsford said on Friday.
 “He’s ready.”